What is a margin loan?

 You want to use an existing margin loan

 - Go to our application page.
-When you see: Which cash account do you want to use to settle your trades?
+When you see: Which account do you want to use to settle your trades?
 Select ‘An existing margin loan account‘ and provide the details of your existing lender.

 - When you’ve completed your account application, contact your existing margin lender to authorise Bell Direct as your broker.
 We’ll verify that your lending facility is active and open your account.